 The RICS Awards recognise outstanding achievement, teamwork, and companies in land, construction, real estate and infrastructure.
 They celebrate the achievements and successes of RICS professionals and their impact on communities.

-Across 16 individual categories, the awards are regarded as one of industry's biggest networking events of the year.
+We will present 15 awards across individual, team and company catgories at one of industry's biggest networking events of the year.

 Recognising companies, teams or consortia responsible for the certification of building projects, or engaged in project management, in Australia, this award highlights the crucial role of building certification to ensure the health and wellbeing of building occupants post-construction.